xenakas/gitpage/_posts/2018-08-23-fisher-information.md

 with maximum-likelihood estimates.
 It can also be used in the formulation of test statistics, such as the **Wald test**.

+The Fisher information has been used to find bounds on the accuracy of neural codes.
+It is also used in machine learning techniques such as elastic weight consolidation, which reduces catastrophic forgetting in artificial neural networks.

 <!--more-->

 The Fisher information is a way of measuring the amount of information that an observable